dataclr/dataclr/docs/source/overview.rst

 Overview
 ========

-**dataclr** is a Python library designed to simplify feature selection for machine learning engineers and data scientists working with tabular datasets.
-It provides a comprehensive set of tools that implement a wide range of **filter methods** and, **wrapper methods** for feature selection.
-By combining multiple feature evaluation strategies, ``dataclr`` ensures robust, accurate, and interpretable feature rankings, improving model performance and simplifying the feature engineering process.
+``dataclr`` is a Python library for streamlined feature selection in tabular datasets.
+It offers a variety of filter and wrapper methods, delivering robust and interpretable feature rankings to enhance model performance and simplify feature engineering.

 Key Features
 ------------